ahaenggli/AzureAD-LDAP-wrapper/README.md

 ![grafik](.github/media/syno_ldap_enable.png)

 3. Users that exist in the AAD cannot see or change other users password hashes.
 So, if you'd like to use samba, please join/bind with a (not in AzureAD existing) user from the previously defined env var `LDAP_BINDUSER`: ![grafik](.github/media/syno_ldap_join.png)
-The warning a local group has the same name as a synchronized group can be skipped.
+The warning "a local group has the same name as a synchronized group" can be skipped.
+Should your BINDUSER not be found, try writing "uid=ldapsearch" or the full name "uid=ldapsearch,cn=users,dc=domain,dc=tld" instead of "ldapsearch".

 4. Give your synchronized groups the desired permissions and log in with your synchronized users :)